Never Give Up on Your Writing

 Barbara joined the Writing Gym after years of writing on her own.
-For as long as she can remember, she has felt compelled to express herself through her writing.
+For as long as she can remember, she felt compelled to express herself through her writing.

 “I’ve always been a writer,” she said.
 “I used to write in secret, because it wasn’t considered an important career.
 I even learned how to do shorthand.”